-In 1993, the Grants Pass Department of Public Safety and Grants Pass School District entered into a partnership for a School Resource Officer (SRO) Program.
+In 1993, the Grants Pass Police Department and Grants Pass School District entered into a partnership for a School Resource Officer (SRO) Program.
 The inter-agency cooperative effort places a specialty-trained SRO in the schools full-time in the school year.
 The program provides a safe and secure learning environment for students, educators, and parents in the school community.

 Together, Grants Pass Police Department and GPSD strive to build positive relationships that allow us to share critical information, prevent incidents, and deter criminal activity.
 SROs Stewart and Hoy strive to be positive role models for the students.